Subsonic Free Surface Waves in Linear Elasticity: Asymptotic expansions and operators

 \section{Asymptotic expansions and \pd\ operators}

 If the elastic body is inhomogeneous and the boundary surface curved, we do not expect that an exact operator factorization \eqref{homog-halfspace-factorization} holds.
 However, using \pd\ operators, we shall factorize the elastodynamic operator up to negligible errors, and we shall use this to exhibit asymptotic subsonic surface waves.
 This will be detailed in the following sections.
 As a preparation, we summarize standard results on asymptotic expansions and on \pd\ operators.
-Refer to \citet{Hormander65psido}, \citet[18.1]{Hormander85anaThree}, or \citet{AlinhacGerard07psido} for expositions of the basic \pd\ calculus.
+Refer to \zitatau{Hormander65psido}{H{\"o}rmander}, \zitatauthm{Hormander85anaThree}{H{\"o}rmander}{18.1}, or \zitatau{AlinhacGerard07psido}{Alinhac and G{\'e}rard} for expositions of the basic \pd\ calculus.

 We consider vector-valued functions $u(x;\frequency)$ of points $x$ in $d$-dimensional space which oscillate rapidly as the frequency parameter $\frequency$ tends to $+\infty$.
 More precisely,

 where the series is an asymptotic series in the space of smooth functions $x$.
 (Often we simply write $=$ instead of $\asymptotic$, although the equation may be true only in the sense of asymptotic expansions.)
 The phase function $\theta(x)$ is real-valued with derivative $\theta'(x)\neq 0$.
 We use the operators $D_j\equiv -\ii \partial_j$, where $\partial_j\equiv \partial/\partial x^j$ denotes partial derivative with respect to the $j$-th coordinate, $x^j$.
 By the Leibniz' product rule, $f\equiv D_j u$ has the asymptotic expansion